 Despite the obvious need for mental health services in correctional facilities, there are barriers keeping people who are incarcerated from keeping the care they need.
+Correctional healthcare systems must prioritize adequate psychiatric care to address these barriers and ensure effective treatment for inmates.
 However, evidence-based studies show that care for mental health disorders provided in prisons can help diminish the stressors that people who have mental health issues face when incarcerated.

-Understanding the Mental Health Crisis in Jails and Prisons
+Understanding the Mental Health Crisis in Correctional Facilities

 The U.S. prison system is overcrowded and understaffed.
 This includes mental health professionals such as counselors, which are impacted by not just staffing shortages, but high turnover rates as well — as many as 30% of correction agency workers leave every year.